Artwork Requirements Guide

 4. Outline your fonts for the .ai or .eps files for the artwork created in Adobe Illustrator or any other vector-based software.
 The printer must be able to read the outlines in order for the font to print correctly.

 5. Do not use font styles such as subset fonts.
 If you want the text to be bolded or italicised like Helvetica Oblique then you should use an actual font by name.
 The type should not be smaller than 7 points.

 Definitions for the File formats:

-The .gif is the formats for web display that is not printable.
+- The .gif is the format for web display that is not printable.

 If you follow the above art requirement guidelines, you can print a lot of artwork without wasting time or be causing yourself a headache.
 You will eventually end up saving a ton of money by following the guidelines.

 If you still have any further queries regarding your Artwork Setup or need assistance with following the guidelines to print the artwork, then get in touch with us.
-Give us a call at (02) 9893 9131 or send us an email at email@example.com to get a free online custom label quote.
+Give us a call on 02 9893 9131 or 0425 333 990 or send us an email at firstname.lastname@example.org to get a free online custom label quote.